Allis & Linus

 There's a total of 35 sleeping spaces available.
 They spread out amongst little huts, cabins and houses on the island.
 There are anywhere from 2 to 6 sleeping spots per room.
 We give out spaces in a bit of a first come, first serve basis with consideration for your needs.
 Families with children will have first pick, and everyone else will most likely share rooms with friends.

-If needed will have comfortable tents to cover more guests, depending on how many of you can make it.
+If needed we will have comfortable tents to cover more guests, depending on how many of you can make it.
 (If you are traveling by car and have a big tent and other camping equipment please let us know so we discuss whether or not we might need it)

 There are two basic ways to get there: